Yesterday Pittsburgh Steelers running back James Conner highlighted the four-year anniversary of the day he was deemed cancer-free.

 Conner flashed ability during his rookie year with the Steelers in 2017, and then broke out in a big way in 2018, rushing for 973 yards and adding 497 receiving yards on the way to 13 total touchdowns, earning him Pro Bowl honors.

 Injuries limited his production to 715 total yards in 2019, but he hopes to return to form this season, as does QB Ben Roethlisberger, who continues to rehabilitate from an injury of his own.
 Conner headlines a group of running backs that also includes second-year man Benny Snell Jr. and third-year runner Jaylen Samuels.

-While he continues his preparations for the 2020 season, Conner will also be taking time out to promote his forthcoming memoir, Fear is a Choice: Tackling Life’s Challenges with Dignity, Faith, and Determination, which will be published by Harper in June.
+While he continues his preparations for the 2020 season, Conner will also be taking time out to promote his forthcoming memoir, Fear is a Choice: Tackling Life’s Challenges with Dignity, Faith, and Determination, which will be published by Harper on June 16.
 In the book, Conner shares his experiences and offers the personal principles that got him through his darkest days and catapulted him into the National Football League.

 Follow the Heavy on Steelers Facebook page for the latest breaking news, rumors and content!

 READ NEXT: Former Steelers WR Dave Smith Dies at Age 73